Helbling-Technik/HelMoRo/docs/hardware/assembly_instructions.md

 # Assembly Instructions

-By following these assembly instructions, you'll be well-equipped to successfully assemble HelMoRo.
 Do you have all the parts listed in the [Bill of Materials](../bill_of_materials) ready?
 Then let's get started!

 ## Task 1: Wheel assembly